Ahmedlebshten/School_Management_System_CD/README.md

 ## GitOps Workflow

 1. Developer pushes code changes
+2. GitHub Actions workflow is triggered
-2. Jenkins builds new container image
+3. A new container image is built
-3. Image pushed to AWS ECR
+4. Image is pushed to Amazon ECR
-4. Image tag updated in this repository
+5. Image tag is updated in the CD repository
-5. ArgoCD detects commit
+6. ArgoCD detects the new commit
-6. ArgoCD syncs cluster state
+7. ArgoCD syncs the cluster state
-7. EKS reconciles workloads automatically
+8. EKS reconciles workloads automatically

 No manual kubectl apply required.